egecoskun121/egecoskun121.github.io/_posts/2023-9-23-JPA-Buddy.md

 Just found out JPA Buddy while working on a task, and it really boosts my productivity.

-In their official documentation, they also state that this plugin intended to *Lower barrier to entry into development with JPA *Boost developer's productivity
+In their official documentation, they also state that this plugin intended to:

+*Lower barrier to entry into development with JPA

+*Boost developer's productivity

 You can check out their official documentation from  [here](https://jpa-buddy.com/documentation/).